Bichand

-Bichand (بيچند, also Romanized as Bīchand; also known as Beshand, Beshnad, Biahand, Biçand, Biehand, Bījend, and Bīūhand) is a village in Neh Rural District, in the Central District of Nehbandan County, South Khorasan Province, Iran.
-At the 2006 census, its population was 1,297, in 290 families.
+Bichand (بيچند) (Note: Also romanized as Biçand, and Bīchand; also known as Beshand, Beshnad, Biahand, Biehand, Bījend, and Bīūhand) is a village in Neh Rural District of the Central District in Nehbandan County, South Khorasan province, Iran.

+Demographics

+Population

+At the time of the 2006 National Census, the village's population was 1,297 in 290 households.
+The following census in 2011 counted 850 people in 266 households.
+The 2016 census measured the population of the village as 826 people in 247 households.